Vedant6oyal/Liqvid_Dissertation/README.md

 ## 📄 License

-This project was completed as part of the MSc Business Analytics program at UCL School of Management.
+This project was completed as part of the MSc Business Analytics program at UCL School of Management and Liqvid.

 ---